 When I saw the call on Facebook for St Albans first TEDx conference, I knew I had to try.
 I’m on a mission to have people think climate when getting the builders in and TEDx would be a perfect platform.

+.
 Then I had to forget about it.
-Decision time was a couple of months away and life goes on, so it was a lovely surprise when I got an email inviting me to audition.
+Decision time was a couple of months away and life goes on.
+It was a lovely surprise when I got an email inviting me to audition.
 Selected out of 190 applicants, I’d got down to 24.

 I was an audition virgin

-That was the moment I realised that I’ve never auditioned or even done a job interview, so I was in for a new experience.
+That was the moment I realised that I’ve never auditioned or even done a job interview before.
+I was in for a new experience!
 I was given just five minutes to introduce myself and put forward my idea.

 Oops – sorry – not for public consumption – yet……

-Waiting to be called evoked a range of emotions from “I can’t do this” through to ‘Come on, you’re 74 years old so you’ve done much worse – just get on with it!”
+Waiting to be called evoked a range of emotions.
+I went from “I can’t do this” through to ‘Come on, you’re 74 years old.
+You’ve done much worse – just get on with it!”

 And you’ll be pleased to hear I stopped speaking just as the five minute timer pinged.

 The final word came in a phone call from Patricia: congratulations, you’ve been chosen as one of our TEDx speakers.
 Out came the champagne – this was a big one off the bucket list.

 I’ve felt calm and excited until the day I received a message from Leon Taylor congratulating me on ‘stepping into the red circle’.
 That phrase made it all very real.
 I was actually going to do this.
 What was I thinking?
 Breathe, relax ……………….. memorise…… just get on with it!